afrokoder/my-resume/README.md

 `git clone https://github.com/sonnysangha/Resume-Portfolio-Starter-pack.git`

-## 3. Install Dependancies
+## 3. Install Dependencies

-Next, you need to install all the dependancies using:
+Next, you need to install all the dependencies using:

 `npm install`